In the guide

 Off-premises sales are contracts that are made away from your business - at the customer's home or workplace, for example

-This is a complicated area and more detail is provided in the 'Consumer contracts - off-premises sales' In-depth Guide.
+This is a complicated area and more detail is provided in the In-depth Guide below.

-If you sell on your business premises or at a distance (online, for example) you will also need to read the other relevant In-depth Guides - 'Consumer contracts - on-premises sales' and 'Consumer contracts - distance sales' - to avoid tripping up over this legislation.
+If you sell on your business premises or at a distance (online, for example) you will also need to read the 'On-premises sales' and 'Distance sales' Quick Guides.

 This downloadable scenarios document will help you decide where contracts are made.

 - contracts made in the customer's home or place of work, such as home improvements or doorstep selling (where the customer makes the order straight away)